 When the school has planned in advance to be fully or partially closed, the code '#' will be used for the relevant pupils who are absent.
 This code will also be used to record year groups who are not due to attend because the school has set different term dates for different years, e.g. induction days.

 All amendments made to the attendance register will include the original entry, the amended entry, the reason for the amendment, the date of amendment and the name and role of the person who made the amendment.

-Every entry received into the attendance register will be preserved for three years.
+Every entry received into the attendance register will be preserved in accordance with the school's GDPR policy.